EU Regulation · source: EUR-Lex

 Our reading for an SME.

-• The AI Act is a directly effective regulation: an Italian SME is required to comply with it even without any national transposing act.
+• The AI Act is a directly effective regulation: an Italian SME is required to comply with it even without any national act of transposition.

-• The operational question is not "do I develop AI?" but "what role do I have, and in which risk class does the system I use fall?".
-Most SMEs are deployers, not providers: the heaviest obligations (high risk) fall mainly on providers, but the deployer still has its own duties.
+• The operational question is not “do I develop AI?” but “what is my role and which risk class does the system I use fall into?”.
+Most SMEs are deployers (users), not providers: the heaviest obligations (high risk) fall mainly on providers, but the deployer still has duties of its own.

-• The first deadlines are already operative: prohibitions (Art.
+• The first deadlines are already in effect: prohibitions (Art.
 5) and AI literacy (Art.
-4) from 2 February 2025.
-AI literacy is a cross-cutting obligation that is often underestimated.
+4) since 2 February 2025.
+AI literacy is a cross-cutting obligation often underestimated by SMEs.

-• The critical juncture for high-risk is now 2 December 2027 (Annex III); for AI embedded in products, 2 August 2028.
+• The critical juncture for high risk is now 2 December 2027 (Annex III); for AI integrated into products, 2 August 2028.

-• The extraterritorial scope (output used in the EU) makes the Regulation relevant also for non-EU providers in the SME's value chain.
+• The extraterritorial scope (output used in the EU) makes the Regulation relevant also to non-EU providers in the SME's value chain.

 Practical obligations for a deployer / SME

-1. Map the AI systems used in the company and classify their risk (prohibited / high / limited / minimal).
+1. Map the AI systems used in the business and classify their risk (prohibited / high / limited / minimal).

 2. Check the prohibitions (Art.
 5): immediately rule out prohibited uses (e.g. social scoring, emotion recognition in the workplace in the prohibited cases).